This documentation is for Dash Enterprise.

 For more on these options, including how to set them at the notebook level, see the Display Modes section of the Dash in Jupyter Environments page.

-You can also view your app in a tab within the workspace by running your notebook and selecting Preview.
+You can also view your app in a tab within the workspace by running your notebook and selecting the Preview button:

 The app loads in a preview panel: